 You would think that if your business is down 50% a year for years you'd lower your prices right?
 Not the stubborn real estate industry.
 They'd rather starve than see their precious commission levels get cut.
 Given they'd rather starve, then let's let them starve!
 85%+ of homes are found on the internet nowadays.
 What do we need a real estate agent for?
 I can go on the Multiple Listing Service site (sfarmls.com for Bay Area) to search for my own homes.

 Going through the selling process has taught me that selling is a suboptimal way to build wealth for the long term.
-Plenty of people who sold stocks, bonds, property, gold, and businesses over the past four years are probably regretting their decision now.
-The only people who don’t are those who successfully reinvested their proceeds into another appreciating asset or who decided to simplify their lives, which is something I’m always looking to do.
+Plenty of people who sold stocks, bonds, property, gold, and businesses since the financial crisis hit in 2008-2009 are probably regretting their decision now.
+The only people who don't are those who held on or successfully reinvested their proceeds into another appreciating asset or who decided to simplify their lives.

-If I sold my house last year I would probably try to kick my own face everyday for months if I had the flexibility.
-In a twist of fate, the lack of marketing ability by my realtor and the industry’s refusal to lower their commission rate kept me from aggressively selling my house and losing out on another year’s worth of gains.
+If I sold my house in 2012 I would probably try to kick my own face everyday for months if I had the flexibility.
+In a twist of fate, the lack of marketing ability by my realtor and the industry's refusal to lower their commission rate kept me from aggressively selling my house and losing out on another year's worth of gains.
 Of course if the market was in decline, this would be an entirely different post.
-But as I wrote in my 2013 predictions, real estate is going to be a hot asset class over the next 12 months.

 If the commission level was dropped to 3% or less, I probably would have sold.
 If my house was a stock, I definitely would have sold because the transaction cost would only be $7.95!
-Why not lower debt with a decrease in income?
+Why not lower debt with a decrease in income since I no longer have a job?
 This would be the classic “sell too soon” syndrome I suffer from due to impatience and fear of missing out.
-(Why I Dislike Investing In The Stock Market Even In Good Times)

 I encourage everyone to hold on to your property for as long as possible.
 Keep inventory lean so that the real estate industry finally starts lowering their commissions.
 The less inventory there is, the higher prices will go as well.
 There's no barriers to entry to becoming a real estate agent which is why so many people have bad experiences.
 When you find a great real estate agent, hold on to him or her for dear life.